martinamps/dumb/README.md

 ### Right Side Panel
 - **Dumb Haiku**: AI-generated haikus about dumb domain names (with a button that does nothing)
 - **Dramatically Overreacted Weather**: Weather forecasts that treat every condition like a catastrophe
-- **Stock Market Emoji Translator**: Incomprehensible financial data visualization
+- **Stock Market Emoji Translator**: Converts real and made-up financial data into completely unhelpful emoji sequences with arbitrary translation rules

 ## Product Experience